sjmikler/codingame-pro-mode/README.md

 > Sync Local / Online buttons are greyed out

 This means the extension cannot access the local file system.
 If you are using a Chromium-based browser like Brave, you may need to manually enable the API by navigating to `chrome://flags/#file-system-access-api` and enabling the flag.

+> Add support for Firefox

+Firefox does not currently support the necessary subset of File System Access API.
+Technically, you can still install CodinGame Pro Layout and use it without the synchronization functionality.
+To do that, download the extension source code to your computer and install it locally in Firefox: https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox.